 - Ian Ashbolt covering the village

-Within the police our liason officer is Community Beat Officer – Fiona Taylor, with additional support provided from Stockbridge police station.
+Within the police our liason officer is PCSO – Sam Bate, with additional support provided from Stockbridge police station.

 The coordinators have a network of contacts throughout the parish to provide local help with information collection and distribution.

-Neighbourhood Watch reports for the parish and the surrounding area are available in the Village Post Office, and those for the parish are posted on the web site.
+Neighbourhood Watch reports for the parish and the surrounding area are sent via the parish email system and posted on the Village website

 The reports contain information about crimes in the area, requests for information from the public, and advice and guidance abouit crime prevention.